What Is a Flowchart? Definition, Symbols, Examples and How to Create One

 A flowchart is a structured process diagram used to visualize workflows, algorithms, and decision logic.
 A well-designed diagram helps teams document procedures, clarify execution paths, and improve operational communication.
 It is widely used in business process mapping and algorithm representation.

-Flowcharts are widely used for process modeling, business process visualization, system documentation, and algorithm mapping.
+These diagrams are widely used for process modeling, system documentation, business analysis, and algorithm mapping.

 Flowcharts are commonly used alongside workflow diagrams and process maps.